What is special about this course?

 Applicants will be given a short entrance test comprising National 5 level questions.

-The Higher Mathematics course comprises 3 mandatory units plus an external examination.
+The Higher Mathematics course comprises 3 broad subject areas:

-cover aspects of algebra, geometry, calculus, and also skills in mathematical reasoning
+You will develop knowledge and skills that involve geometric applications, applications of sequences and applications of calculus.
+Topics cover aspects of algebra, geometry, calculus, and also skills in mathematical reasoning and modelling.

 How will I study my course?